 Medical adhesive products are commonly used for wound dressings and securing tubes.
 However, incorrect care and removal techniques can increase the incidence of Medical Adhesive-Related Skin Injuries (MARSI).
 Our unit is a neonatal intensive care ward specializing in preterm infants and those with respiratory distress.
 Nasal Continuous Positive Airway Pressure (CPAP) is a standard and commonly used method for supporting neonatal respiratory distress.
 In 2021, the facial MARSI rate with Nasal CPAP was as high as 54.2%.
 Skin damage not only complicates care but also causes pain during adhesive removal, leading to unstable physiological signs in neonates.
-After analyzing, we identified the main causes of MARSI as: (1) lack of MARSI-related education and training, (2) absence of medical adhesive products.
+After analyzing, we identified the main causes of MARSI as: (1) lack of MARSI-related education and training, (2) absence of MARSI care standard procedures, and (3) improper use of medical adhesive products.